 • Setting, atmosphere, and world-building

-• Genre expectations (where relevant)
+• Genre expectations and marketing considerations

-• Style and craft elements
+• Writing style and craft

-• Sensitivity and authenticity issues
+• Sensitivity and authenticity

 Line Editing

-• Clarity of meaning
+• Clarity of language

 • Accuracy and consistency of spelling, grammar, and punctuation